tubearchivist/tubearchivist/docs/Channels.md

 - If you are subscribed to the channel, an *Unsubscribe* button will show.
 - You can *Show* the channel description, that matches with the *About* tab on YouTube.
 - The **Mark as Watched** button will mark all videos of this channel as watched.
+- The button **Delete Channel** will delete the channel plus all videos of this channel, both media files and metadata.